georapbox/js-utils/arrays/findIndex/README.md

 ##findIndex
->Returns the index of the first element that passes the callback check.
+>Returns the index of the first element of a collection that passes the callback check.

 >If no element passes the callback check, returns -1.